DAFrameWork/citibike-data-pipeline/README.md

 ### Problem description:

-dataset of the project can be found [downloadable files of Citi Bike trip data](https://s3.amazonaws.com/tripdata/index.html)
+dataset of the project can be found [files of Citi Bike trip data](https://s3.amazonaws.com/tripdata/index.html)

 Project answers the below questions.
 Where do Citi Bikers ride?